HappyShield/happyshield.github.io/index.md

 ---

+We have begun production of HappyShields in the UK, and are hoping to rapidly expand our production and distribution capacity here.

+Most especially, however, we are currently seeking partnerships and collaborations which can help us to disseminate the HappyShield design and related production methods to less wealthy countries and jump-start mass-production of face shields there as quickly as possible.

+Here's how you can help:

+---

 1. Do you have **access to a laser-cutter, a bench-mounted hydraulic press, die-cutting machinery**, or have connections to an institution or business which does?
 [We would love to be connected](mailto:natmat@aha.cam.ac.uk?Subject=HappyShield Inquiry: Manufacturing) so that we can help you to **start mass-manufacturing HappyShields locally** as quickly as possible.

 ---